Llangybi, Gwynedd

+History

+The parish was described by Samuel Lewis in his A Topographical Dictionary of Wales published in 1833.

 "This parish, which derives its name from the dedication of its church to Saint Cybi, an eminent British saint, who flourished towards the close of the sixth century, is pleasantly situated in the south-western portion of the county, and nearly in the centre of the promontory which separates Cardigan bay from the bay of Carnarvon.
 It is of very considerable extent, and the lands are mostly enclosed and in a good state of cultivation : the surrounding scenery is pleasingly diversified, comprising some fine views of the adjacent country, which abounds with varied and picturesque beauty.
 At Pontrhyd Goch is a slate quarry, which, however, is worked only on a limited scale, the slates being of rather an inferior quality, and the demand for them confined principally to the immediate neighbour-hood.
 The road from Carnarvon to Pwllheli passes through the parish.

+St Cybi's Church

+St Cybi's church is a Grade II* listed building.
+The lychgate is listed at Grade II and a Celtic cross] in the churchyard, dating from the 7th or 9th century, is a Scheduled monument.